-- A. Contractor shall perform the initial start-up of the systems and equipment and shall provide necessary supervision and labor to make the first seasonal changeover of systems.
-Personnel qualified to start-up and service this equipment, including manufacturer's technicians, and the Owner's operating personnel shall be present during these operations. - B. Contractor shall be responsible for training Owner's operating personnel to operate and maintain the systems and equipment installed.
-Keep a record of training provided to Owner's personnel listing the date, subject covered, instructors name, names of Owner's personnel attending and total hours of instruction given each individual. - C. All owner-training sessions shall be orderly and well organized and shall be video recorded digitally.
+A. Electrical Contractor shall be responsible for training Owner's operating personnel to operate and maintain

+- systems and equipment installed.
+Keep a record of training provided to Owner's personnel listing the date, subject covered, instructor's name, names of Owner's personnel attending and total hours of instruction given each individual. - B. All owner-training sessions shall be orderly and well organized and shall be video recorded digitally.
 At the end of the owner training, the "training" session recording shall be transmitted to the owner via DVD and shall become property of the owner.

-3.10.
+3.11.
 FINAL CONSTRUCTION REVIEW

-A. At final construction review, each respective Contractor and major subcontractors shall be present or shall be represented by a person of authority.
-Each Contractor shall demonstrate, as directed by the Architect-Engineer, that the work complies with the purpose and intent of the contract documents.
+A. At final construction review, Electrical Contractor and the major sub-contractors shall be present or shall be represented by a person of authority.
+Each Contractor shall demonstrate, as directed by Architect/Engineer, that the work complies with purpose and intent of plans and specifications.
 Respective Contractor shall provide labor, services, instruments or tools necessary for such demonstrations and tests.